Kids are so far removed from the production of food these days that they have no idea where food comes from or what it takes to produce it.

 Producing food is a skill people need for many reasons.
 It helps you relate to the process and how much work it takes to produce food.
 It also gives people a skill to use in case our food system fails.

 This is a very real possibility with our current food system.
-Another important reason is the food supply is very unhealthy and unsafe.
 People who can produce their own food can grow healthier food.
 Growing your own food is an important skill to have.

 I make my own flour for my Little Sprouts by buying wheat berries from a local farm and grinding it in a wheat grinder.
 I have a Nutrimill.